The Grand Chute Police Department is proud to offer several programs to engage and protect the safety and security of

 The Citizen’s Police Academy provides a glimpse into the day of a law enforcement officer through tours, presentations, and many interactive activities.
 The Academy was created to provide a working knowledge of the policies, procedures and personnel of the Police Department to the citizens of our community.

 The Academy is free of charge and open to all citizens who are at least 17 years of age.
 Background checks will be completed prior to being accepted into the academy.

 We are enrolling up to 20 people on a first-come, first-serve basis.
 If we do not have room for all interested participants, you will be put on a waiting list for next year’s academy.

-Follow the links below for more information and to apply to partake in this awesome opportunity.
+Check back for future application dates to partake in this awesome opportunity.